You found our list of top HR skills & competencies.

 Next, see our similar list of executive assistant skills.

-FAQ: FAQ: HR skills & competencies
+FAQ: HR skills & competencies

 Here are answers to common questions about HR skills and competencies.

 What are HR skills and competencies?

 HR skills and competencies are capabilities that enable human resources professionals to complete their duties effectively.
 Examples of HR abilities include active listening, event organizing, objectivity, and team building skills.